-The Nordic Ski Train operates once a year during the winter and takes passengers from Anchorage south to Turnagain Arm.
+The Nordic Ski Train operates once a year during the winter and takes passengers from Anchorage north to the historic town of Curry.
 There, backcountry skiers can spend the day in winter wilderness.
 Then they climb back on the train, and enjoy live music and refreshments on the trip back to Anchorage.

 A number of other special trains are dispatched during the year.
 The annual Great Alaska Beer Train offers an 80-mile roundtrip event from Anchorage to Portage and features a variety of beers brewed locally and hors d’oeuvres while guests take in the incredible view of Turnagain Arm.